keith-merchant-ibm/vpc-on-classic-1/vsi_migration_gen2.md

 ### Secondary volumes
 {: #migrating-vpc-secondary-volumes-params}

-If you have multiple volumes attached to an instance, the following steps for each volume.
+If you have multiple volumes that are attached to an instance, the following steps for each volume.

 |Parameter|Sub-parameters and Notes|
 |--|--|